digitalbazaar/di-sd-primitives/README.md

 // URL IDs; most useful for performing selecting portions of a JSON-LD document
 // and finding the matching selected N-Quads;
 // `result` has `{expanded, compact}` for both expanded and compact forms of
-// the skolemized JSON-LD document; the compact form may have selections
+// the skolemized JSON-LD document; the expanded form is often deskolemized to
-// performed against it and then be either converted to deskolemized N-Quads,
+// N-Quads and then canonicalized to produce canonical N-Quads and a mapping
+// from the deskolemized blank node IDs to the canonical IDs; the compact form
+// can then have N-many selection operations performed on it with the selection
-// the expanded form can be converted to deskolemized N-Quads and canonicalized
+// outputs too being converted to deskolemized N-Quads which can be mapped to
-// to produce a stable label map that will map any deskolemized blank node
+// matching canonical N-Quads
-// IDs to canonical IDs that match the entire document const result = await skolemizeCompactJsonLd({document, options});
+const result = await skolemizeCompactJsonLd({document, options});

 // get deskolemized N-Quads from a document; most useful for converting